jorgebucaran/hyperapp/docs/architecture/subscriptions.md

 # Subscriptions

-_Definition:_
+**_Definition:_**

 > A **subscription** function represents a dependency your app has on some external process.

-_Signature:_
+As with [effects](effects.md), subscriptions deal with impure, asynchronous interactions with the outside world in a safe, pure, and immutable way.
+They are a streamlined way of responding to events happening outside our application such as time or location changes.
+They handle resource management for us that we would otherwise need to worry about like adding and removing event listeners, closing connections, etc.

+**_Signature:_**

 ```elm
 Subscription : [SubscriberFn, Payload?]
 ```

-As with [effects](effects.md), subscriptions deal with impure, asynchronous interactions with the outside world in a safe, pure, and immutable way.
-They are a streamlined way of responding to events happening outside our application such as time or location changes.
-They handle resource management for us that we would otherwise need to worry about like adding and removing event listeners, closing connections, etc.

-There are several official Hyperapp packages that provide subscriptions for some commonly used APIs from [The Web Platform](https://platform.html5.org/).
-For instance, you can schedule recurrent tasks using [`@hyperapp/time`](../../../packages/time), or listen to global events like mouse or keyboard events using [`@hyperapp/events`](../../../packages/events).
+**_Naming Recommendation:_**

+Subscriptions are recommended to be named in `camelCase` prefixed by `on`, for instance `onEvery` or `onMouseEnter` in order to reflect their (app-external) event handling character.

 ---